SpellholdStudios/Neera_Expansion/README.md

 - Austin: Russian translation and traification..
 - Everyone else from the <a href="http://www.shsforums.net/">Spellhold Studios</a> and BG:EE forums for testing and giving feedback!.

-If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="">mod forum</a>.</br>
+If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/60850-neera-expansion-updated-to-v120/">mod forum</a>.</br>

 ##